eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.4.0 RC1.md

 ## Please read ALL of this document before installing/playing the list.

 ## Important - Starfield is due to be updated from version 1.16.236, if you try to install this list after your game has been updated, it will not work without [downgrading it first.](https://github.com/eljefe303030/Melius/blob/9916eb47f6a75d71bb571b15b10d5be81831947d/assets/docs/Downgrade%20to%201.16.236.md)
-I will update this list to make it install but it will be in May when I will get chance to do this.
-To install this list after your game has been updated, you will need to [downgrade it to version 1.15.222](https://github.com/eljefe303030/Melius/blob/f3534b69767426527121b6daad485592e729b428/assets/docs/Downgrade%20to%201.15.222.md) before starting the installation of Melius.
+I will update this list to make it install but until then, to install this list after your game has been updated, you will need to [downgrade it to version 1.16.236](https://github.com/eljefe303030/Melius/blob/9916eb47f6a75d71bb571b15b10d5be81831947d/assets/docs/Downgrade%20to%201.16.236.md) before starting the installation of Melius.
+This version of Melius will downgrade your game to version 1.15.222, whcih is the version before the Free Lanes update.
+I will release a version based on the latest version in due course but first I need to wait for xEdit to be updated and a few mods to be updated, as currently I would not be able to produce a stable list that meets the level I require.

 # Contents List